 Instead of using an axiom scheme, a finite axiomatisation of $E_P(-)$ is given in Table~\ref{ExpVal}, from which each instance of the scheme can be derived.
-The equations (named EV$\!_P$) of Table~\ref{ExpVal} specify $E_P(-)$ on all CVs in the case of a minimal space of conditional values.
+The equations (named $\EV\!_P$) of Table~\ref{ExpVal} determine $E_P(-)$ on all $V_C$ expressions not involving variables of sort $V_C$.